EAST4540 – East Asian Modernities

 The teaching is organized as 10 classes of 2 hours each throughout the semester.
-Active participation in class is required.
+Active participation in class is strongly encouraged.

 - A preliminary draft of the term paper.
-The draft should be approximately 3-4 pages long and encompass title, subtitle, chapter titles, brief contents of each chapter, and a literature list.
+The draft should be approximately 1200-1600 words and encompass title, subtitle, chapter titles, brief contents of each chapter, and a literature list.
 The draft is to be submitted in Canvas within the given deadline (to be announced).

 An approved draft is only valid for one semester.